Are there repayment options available?

 Who do you collect debt for?

 We do not collect debt ourselves, but we do engage suppliers who work for us and on behalf of our clients.
-Our current clients are:
+We provide our services to a wide range of public sector organisations including 19 government bodies, responsible for over 90% of central government debt.

 Who should I contact if I don't agree that I owe money?